 Oatmega Bar A

 Oatmega made it to the top of the list because they pack 3 cups worth of green tea antioxidants in each bar as well as 300 mg of EPA and DHA (healthy fatty acids).
 They are non-GMO and organic with 190 calories, 5 grams of sugar, 5 grams of fiber, 14 grams of protein from grass-fed whey and no fake sweeteners.
 My favorite flavor is the Dark Chocolate Mint.
-I didn’t care for the Blueberry Pomegranate or Vanilla Almond.
-Oatmega will typically cost you about $2 per bar.
+Out of all of the bars on this list, this is the one that most of my clients say has the best taste.
+Oatmega will typically cost you about $2 per bar and are easy to find in most grocery stores (if you go to the nutrition aisle where the supplements are).

 Good2Go Protein Bar A